Customized Training - 2 to 5 Days

 Consider this Scenario:

-Using our Spec Ops course as the basis, we can customize training by adding some of these features that you desire to master on top of the existing syllabus.
+Using our Spec Ops course as the basis, we can customize training by adding some of the features you desire to master on top of the existing syllabus.
 Conversely, we can also trim the number of training days by removing some modules that you are already familiar with.
 And remember, this is done on your site!

 For Best Practice and Maximizing Reuse Concept